birgire/wp-combine-queries/README.md

 ###Installation

-Upload the plugin to your plugin folder and activate it.
+Upload the plugin to the plugin folder and activate it.

+To install dependencies use:

+    composer install

+or

+	php composer.phar install

+within our folder.
+See [here](https://getcomposer.org/doc/00-intro.md) for more information on how to install Composer.

-Then use some of the examples below in your theme or a plugin.
+Then play with the examples below, in your theme or in a plugin.

+Have fun ;-)

 ###Example 1a: